 This vision of sustainable and healthy food policies in healthcare, however, is still a challenge to many hospitals; and many institutions do not procure food with environment considerations and social value as part of a holistic approach..

-This webinar will highlight the challenges and opportunities around the co-development of a food hospital vision where the value of food is recognised in its broad sense.
-Furthermore, this webinar will explore the opportunities to work with your organisation, suppliers and key policy stakeholders to get more value from procurement, design your menus, and measure patient expectation.
-With this interactive webinar we would like to inspire other hospitals and health centres to start building a food culture that prioritise health and well-being along with sustainability, and to have a constructive debate.
+This webinar highlighted the challenges and opportunities around the co-development of a food hospital vision where the value of food is recognised in its broad sense.
+Furthermore, this webinar explored the opportunities to work with your organisation, suppliers and key policy stakeholders to get more value from procurement, design your menus, and measure patient expectation.
+With this interactive webinar we wanted to inspire other hospitals and health centres to start building a food culture that prioritise health and well-being along with sustainability, and to have a constructive debate.

 Dr Susannah McWilliam, Programme Manager – Food for Life Hospital Leaders (Soil Association) UK